bowheart/react-zedux/README.md

   <Provider /> component.
 He also creates a component-bound store
   whose life is tied to his own lifecycle.

-  Note that we set the `id` prop to TodosProvider
+  Note that we set the `id` prop to TodosProvider itself */ class TodosProvider extends Component {
-*/
-class TodosProvider extends Component {
   store = createStore()